planetruby/quiz/003/README.md

  ["20", "Huddersfield", "10", "0", "3", "7", "4", "21", "-17", "3"]]
 ```

-from the html table that you can find inside the web page source.
+from the html table that you can find inside the web page's source.
 To qualify for solving the code challenge / puzzle you must pass the test:

 ``` ruby